Occupational Exposure

 Statute of Limitations for Chemical Plant Workers

-Legal deadlines for mesothelioma claims are based on when you were diagnosed—not when you were exposed to asbestos.
+Legal deadlines for mesothelioma claims are based on when you were diagnosed—not when you were exposed to the mineral.
 This means workers exposed decades ago can still file claims if recently diagnosed.

 Filing deadlines vary by state, typically ranging from 1-6 years from diagnosis.
 The statute of limitations by state guide provides specific deadline information.